marcelkohl/dbex/README.md

 ## TODO
 - create connection action for refresh
+- color on edit is not being loaded on input, so it is saving wrng color if not changed;
 - destroy all the created elements when closing tab
 - cleanup code
 - engine plugins automatically install dbex core